oracle-livelabs/oci/host-ha-website-oci-services/vcn/vcn.md

   For example, if you only wanted your local computer to SSH into the public subnet's resources:
    - 10.10.10.10/32

 Congratulations!
 You have successfully set up your VCN!
-Please proceed with the next lab
+You may now **proceed to the next lab.**

 ## Acknowledgements
 * **Author** - <Bernie Castro, Cloud Engineer>